Experimental Development

 Experimental development

-At the heart of CRIM’s activity, experimental development projects are carried out on behalf of all types of organizations and in all sectors of activity.
-These projects address a specific problem and adapt to the needs and resources of each client to offer concrete deliverables.
-They allow organizations to succeed in their digital transition, to market their expertise, and to support the start-up of innovative projects through the development of innovative technologies.
+At the heart of CRIM’s activity are experimental development projects carried out on behalf of all types of organizations and in all sectors of activity.
+These projects address a specific problem and are adapted to the needs and resources of each client to offer concrete deliverables.
+They allow organizations to succeed in their digital transition, market their expertise, and support the start-up of innovative projects by developing new groundbreaking technologies.

-Experimental development consists of work carried out on a systematic basis, based on existing knowledge obtained through research and/or practical experience, with a view to initiating the manufacture of new materials, products or devices, establishing new processes, systems and services, or substantially improving existing ones.
+Experimental development consists of work carried out systematically, based on existing knowledge obtained through research and practical experience, to manufacture new materials, products or devices, establish new processes, systems and services, or substantially improve existing ones.

-Concretely, experimental development can result in the following deliverables: proof of feasibility, proof of concept (POC), minimum viable product (MVP) or even the creation of a prototype.
+Concretely, experimental development can result in the following deliverables: proof of feasibility, proof of concept (POC), minimum viable product (MVP) or even prototype creation.

-How do you go from idea to project?
+How do you get from an idea to a project?

-Innovation is a vector of economic growth and the prosperity of nations.
-This statement is so true that all major economic organizations in Canada and around the world invest in and promote research and development initiatives.
+Innovation is a vector of economic growth and of the prosperity of nations.
+This statement is so true that all major economic organizations in Canada and worldwide invest in and promote research and development initiatives.

-Among the three main components of research and development, a distinction is made between fundamental research; applied research and experimental development.
-CRIM focuses its efforts on the second and the last components.
+Among the three main components of research and development, a distinction is made between fundamental research, applied research and experimental development.
+CRIM focuses its efforts on the second and third components.

 Objectives and benefits of a proof of concept

-Proof of concept, from the English “proof of concept” or POC, refers to the initial validation stage of a project.
-It consists of a demonstration, using data and tangible elements, of the applicability, feasibility and viability of this project.
+Proof of concept, or POC, refers to the initial validation stage of a project.
+It consists of a demonstration, using data and tangible elements, of a project’s applicability, feasibility and viability.

 tester iconCreated with Sketch.